Waylon Murray

 Waylon Michael Murray (born 27 April 1986 in Durban, South Africa) is a rugby union player.
 He has retired from professional rugby and is now the director of sport at Kearsney College.
 He stands 190 cm tall and weighs in at 105 kg and plays the position of centre or wing.

-He went to Westville Boys High School where he was a prefect and head of school in 2003 and played in the 1st XV in 2003.
+He went to Westville Boys High School where he was a prefect and head of school in 2003 and played in the 1st XV from 2002 to 2004.
+He was awarded an Honours blazer for Athletics in Std 9 and then Honours for Rugby in both his matric and post-matric years making the KZN Schools Rugby team in 2004.
+He also played First XI Cricket and First Team Soccer (having achieved South African age-group representative Honours).